Everyone wrestler wants to score more takedowns, right?

 As you can see, it’s simply two exercises rolled into one.

-Again, this challenges the grip, but requires lots of upper body pulling strength as well.
 Developing pulling strength when maximally engaging your hands is super functional for wrestling.

 So choose exercises that simultaneously develop your grip and pulling strength to get the most out of your training!